dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab3/LabInstructions.md

 ![Use database](WorkingWithDefaultValuesImanges/Picture2.png)

-4.Create a table
+4. Create a table

-4.1 Write the SQL CREATE TABLE command followed by the name of the table, “address” in this case.
+ - Write the SQL CREATE TABLE command followed by the name of the table, “address” in this case.

-4.2 Open parenthesis to define the table’s columns including customer ID, street, postcode and town.
+ - Open parenthesis to define the table’s columns including customer ID, street, postcode and town.
 Each column must be assigned a suitable data type as you learned in earlier videos and exercises.

-4.3 Use the SQL “DEFAULT” keyword to declare the pre-set default value.
+ - Use the SQL “DEFAULT” keyword to declare the pre-set default value.

-4.4 Once all required columns have been defined, add a closing parenthesis and a semi-colon at the end of the SQL statement as follows: create table address(id int not null, street varchar(255), postcode varchar(10), town varchar(30) default "Harrow");
+ - Once all required columns have been defined, add a closing parenthesis and a semi-colon at the end of the SQL statement as follows: create table address(id int not null, street varchar(255), postcode varchar(10), town varchar(30) default "Harrow");

 The DEFAULT keyword used in this statement is followed by the default value “Harrow” for the town name column in the Address table.
 In this case, if Mr. Carl Merkel wants to insert data into this table there is no need to type “Harrow” for any customer who lives in this town as it will be automatically inserted.

-5.Execute the query by pressing enter.
+5. Execute the query by pressing enter.

-6.If you want to check the structure of the address table, type the following SQL statement and click enter:
+6. If you want to check the structure of the address table, type the following SQL statement and click enter:

 ```SQL
 Show columns from address;